kgateway-dev/kgateway/docs/content/guides/security/auth/multi_authz/_index.md

 ### Option B - Using namedExtAuth

-With this new option (available from version 1.9), you can define additional ExtAuthZ servers in the Gloo Edge settings.
+In Gloo Edge Enterprise version 1.9 or later, you can define additional ExtAuthZ servers in the Gloo Edge settings.
-For that, you must register your authorization servers in the "default" `Settings` custom resource.
-See the [API reference](https://docs.solo.io/gloo-edge/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/#settings).
+For that, you must register your authorization servers in the "default" `Settings` custom resource, as shown in the following example.
+For more information, see the [API reference](https://docs.solo.io/gloo-edge/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/#settings).

-Below is an example:

 {{< highlight bash "hl_lines=9-15" >}}
 kubectl -n gloo-system patch st/default --type merge -p "